zhiweil/blog-aws/pages/devops/cloudformation.md

 ## Resources
 * The only mandatory part in cloudformation.
 It has the following elements:
-* Local ID (friendly name) and type must be specified.
+* Logical ID (friendly name) and type must be specified.
 * "properties" is a JSON object which contains the attributes of a AWS resource.
 * If name is not specified, cloudformation will deduce a name out of the name of the stack.
 Not specifying name for resources is one the benefits of cloudformation which allows template reuse.